Free utility for testing and learning

 Frequently asked questions

-Is it safe to use a mnemonic generated by this tool?
+Is it safe to generate a mnemonic online?

-No. A mnemonic generated by any web tool, including this one, must never secure real funds.
-Production mnemonics must come from a hardware wallet or a wallet you trust on a clean device.
-Use this tool for testing, examples, learning, and integration tests only.
+Generating a mnemonic online is acceptable for testing, examples, learning, and integration tests, but not for funds.
+Any mnemonic generated by a web tool, including this one, must never secure real cryptocurrency.
+Production mnemonics must come from a hardware wallet or a wallet you trust on a clean offline device.
+This tool runs entirely in your browser and never transmits the phrase.

-BIP39 (Bitcoin Improvement Proposal 39) defines how a random number is mapped to a memorable sequence of words and back.
+BIP39, short for Bitcoin Improvement Proposal 39, defines how a random number is mapped to a memorable sequence of words and back.
 The standard uses a 2048 word list and adds a checksum so typed mnemonics can be validated.
-Almost every modern wallet (MetaMask, Ledger, Trezor, Phantom) uses BIP39 for backup phrases.
+Almost every modern wallet, including MetaMask, Ledger, Trezor, and Phantom, uses BIP39 for backup phrases derived from the same word list.

 What is the difference between 12 and 24 word mnemonics?

 12 words encode 128 bits of entropy plus a 4 bit checksum.
 24 words encode 256 bits of entropy plus an 8 bit checksum.
-Both are practically uncrackable today.
-24 words have a much larger safety margin against future attacks.
-The tradeoff is harder to memorise and write down.
+Both are practically uncrackable with today's hardware.
+24 words have a much larger safety margin against future attacks and quantum computing concerns.
+The tradeoff is they are harder to memorise and to write down without errors.

-Why does my hand typed mnemonic fail validation?
+Why does my hand typed BIP39 mnemonic fail validation?

 Almost always one word is wrong: a typo, a substitution, or a missing word.
-The BIP39 checksum is designed to catch these.
+The BIP39 checksum is designed to catch exactly these errors.
 The validator returns a specific reason: word not in the BIP39 list, wrong word count, or checksum mismatch.
-Compare against the original source carefully.
+Compare against the original source carefully and never edit a failing mnemonic by hand.
+Re derive it from the original device.

-No. Generation and validation run entirely in your browser.
+No. Generation and validation run entirely in your browser using the Web Crypto API.
 The mnemonic never leaves the page.
 There is no analytics, no logging, no third party request.
 Open DevTools and watch the network tab to confirm.
 Refresh the page and the generated phrase is gone.
+This is why the tool is safe for testing despite running in a browser.

 Related services and reading